 - Taking care of a non-relative family friend's child

 - Needing to complete State mandated foster care education requirements

 - Interested in being a foster or adoptive parent

 RFA (Resource Family Approval) Training

-This 12-hour training provides basic training required for those who wish to become foster/ adoptive parents.
+This 12-hour training (Module 1, 2, 3 & 4) provides basic training required for those who wish to become a resource family provider.
 This program

 is a unified, family-friendly, and child-centered approval process.
 It